Local heights on hyperelliptic curves and quadratic Chabauty: Introduction

-We illustrate our algorithm for computing $h_\ell$ on hyperelliptic curves by providing numerous examples of local heights for curves with diverse and interesting reduction types.
-Most of these examples were computed using our \textsf{Magma} implementation of the algorithm, available at \url{https://github.com/sachihashimoto/local-heights}.
-We revisit several Atkin--Lehner quotients of $X_0(N)$ from \cite{AdzagaRationalPointsHyperellipticAtkingLehnerQuotients}, where they were not able to apply quadratic Chabauty due to the presence of potentially non-zero local heights away from $p$.
-We also study an Atkin--Lehner quotient of a Shimura curve $X_0(98,1)/\langle w_{93} \rangle$.
-Rational points on this type of Shimura curve quotient parametrise abelian surfaces with potential quaternionic multiplication.
-Our algorithm is practical even in high genus: we compute local height functions on a genus 7 modular curve.
-As an application, we carry out the first quadratic Chabauty computation on a curve with more than one non-trivial local height away from $p$, showing the following theorem. \begin{ithm}[cf. \S \ref{sec:QC}] There are $10$ rational points on the curve $X: y^2 = x^6 + 18/5x^4 + 6/5x^3 + 9/5x^2 + 6/5x + 1/5$. \end{ithm}
+We illustrate our algorithm by computing numerous examples of local heights on hyperelliptic curves with diverse reduction types.
+The computations for these examples use our \textsf{Magma} implementation of the algorithm, available at \url{https://github.com/sachihashimoto/local-heights}.
+We revisit several Atkin--Lehner quotients of $X_0(N)$ from \cite{AdzagaAtkinLehner}, where they were not able to apply quadratic Chabauty due to the presence of potentially non-zero local heights away from $p$.
+We also study an Atkin--Lehner quotient of a Shimura curve $X_0(93,1)/\langle w_{93} \rangle$; rational points on this type of Shimura curve quotient parametrise abelian surfaces with potential quaternionic multiplication.
+Our algorithm is practical even in high genus: we compute local heights on a genus 7 modular curve.

-Our approach to computing local heights is based on a formula from \cite{BettsDogra} which describes the local heights in terms of the action of $Z_*$ on the homology of the reduction graph~$\Gamma$ of a semistable model of $X$ and certain integers $\tr_v(Z)$ attached to the vertices of this graph.
-The problem, as noted in \cite[\S3.1]{examplesandalg}, is that it is not a priori clear how to compute the action of~$Z_*$ on~$\rH_1(\Gamma,\bZ)$, especially if~$X$ or~$Z$ has large genus, many components, or highly unstable reduction.
-Following a strategy suggested to us by Netan Dogra, we solve this problem using the Coleman--Iovita isomorphism for the curve~$X$ (\Cref{thm:coleman-iovita}), which relates the homology of~$\Gamma$ to the de Rham cohomology of~$X$, where the action of~$Z_*$ is easier to compute.
+Our approach to computing local heights begins with a formula from \cite{BettsDogra} which describes~$h_{Z,\ell}$ in terms of the action of $Z_*$ on the homology of the reduction graph~$\Gamma$ of a semistable model of $X$ and certain integers $\tr_v(Z)$ attached to the vertices of this graph.
+The problem, as noted in \cite[\S3.1]{examplesandalg}, is that it is not \emph{a priori} clear how to compute the action of~$Z_*$ on~$\rH_1(\Gamma,\bZ)$, especially if~$X$ or~$Z$ has large genus, many components, or highly unstable reduction.
+Following a strategy suggested to us by Netan Dogra, we solve this problem using the Coleman--Iovita isomorphism for the curve~$X$ (\Cref{thm:coleman-iovita}, \cite{ColemanIovitaHiddenStructures}), which relates the homology of~$\Gamma$ to the de Rham cohomology of~$X$, where the action of~$Z_*$ is easier to compute.
 In order to use the Coleman--Iovita isomorphism, we verify that it commutes with the action of correspondences.

 \begin{ithm}[Push-pull compatibility of Coleman--Iovita, cf.\ \Cref{prop:coleman-iovita_functoriality}] Let~$f\colon X\to X'$ be a finite morphism of smooth projective curves over~$\bC_\ell$.
 Then the pullback and pushforward maps on de Rham cohomology are compatible with the Coleman--Iovita isomorphism. \end{ithm}